Get a demo

 Most likely to be driven by their head rather than their heart.

 The name of this group speaks for itself: the Distanced & Decided keep death, community, and even family at a distance.
-This group skews older (55-69) and has the highest income of all seven segments.
+This group skews older (55-69) and has the highest income and education of all 7 segments, but they are still money-conscious.
 They have a high preference for cremation and a low preference for funerals.
 They’re not interested in seeing the deceased at all, whether in a casket or during the cremation process.
-But 33% expressed they’d preplan for their own funerals.

 Distanced & Decided are less traditional than other segments, are concerned about the environment, and have a more negative perception of the funeral profession and death in general.
-Despite having the highest income and education of all the segments, they are still money conscious.
+Interestingly enough, 33% expressed they'd preplan for their own funerals.

 NFC-Segments_Free Spirits